balena-io-experimental/led-sensor-display/README.md

 ## Overview

 This project uses an I2C four digit LED display such as [this one](https://www.adafruit.com/product/881) from Adafruit.
 (They are available in other colors as well!)
 Our example uses the Raspberry Pi 3A but any Pi should work.
 You can add a button to GPIO16 (pin 36) to toggle through the data fields being displayed.
 You can also set the device variable `DISPLAY_INDEX` to the index of the data field (starting with 0) you want as a default value displayed on startup.
 (This is useful if you don't add a button and don't want the first value displayed.)
-In our example, we also wired a button to GPIO20 to reset the counter in the puilse block.
+In our example, we also wired a button to GPIO20 to reset the counter in the pulse block.

 ## Usage